jrnewell/gulp-min-map/README.md

 # gulp-min-map

 gulp-min-map is a [gulp](https://github.com/wearefractal/gulp) plugin to create a file minification mapping of local js and css in your HTML files.
-It uses HTML5 data attributes to process the min files and optionally will rewrite the js and css links for you.
+It uses HTML5 data attributes to process the min files and will optionally rewrite the js and css links for you.

 ## Usage

-gulp-min-map provide a plugin to retrieve the a { minFile: [sourceFile1, sourceFile2, ..] } mapping.
-You can pass this map object in a custom concatenation, minifcation, etc. gulp task.
+gulp-min-map is a plugin that provides a { minFile: [sourceFile1, sourceFile2, ..] } mapping/manifest object.
+You can pass this map object to a custom concatenation, minification, etc. gulp task.

 Install as a dependency into project